kkats/GO-SHIP-Easy-Ocean/README.md

 Binary is in [IEEE754](https://en.wikipedia.org/wiki/IEEE_754), 4-byte `float` in [Big Endian](https://en.wikipedia.org/wiki/Endianness).
 The first datum is southmost/westmost shallowest temperature datum.
 The second is the shallowest datum from the next horizontal grid.
-After _XDEF_ data, data from the second shallowest depth follows.
+After _XDEF_ data, data from the second shallowest depth follow.
 Vertical number of data is _YDEF_.
 After temperature, the following data are stored in the order;
 salinity, oxygen, Conservative Temperature, and Absolute Salinity.